 - Use contactless payments (not money)

 - Wait for other passengers to get off before you try to board

 - Be considerate to other passengers

-Find out how to make your own cloth face covering and how to correctly wear it on the Government's website.
+Find out how to make your own cloth face mask and how to correctly wear it on the Government's website.

-If you're a community facility in Herefordshire, such as a community centre or village hall, and you'd like information and guidance on opening and running services, groups, activities or meetings during coronavirus, please take a look at the Government's website.
+If you're a community venue in Herefordshire, such as a community centre or village hall, and you'd like information and guidance on opening and running services, groups, activities or meetings during the coronavirus pandemic, please take a look at the Government's website.

 The Government announced on 19 May, that it has set aside £37 million to support low income families with seriously ill or disabled children, with the cost of equipment, goods or services.